 Jacques concentrates on tax litigation and representations to the Canadian tax authorities at the federal and provincial levels on a wide range of tax controversies.
-His most recent involvements include anti-avoidance, transfer pricing, FAPI, HST and provincial sales tax, SR&ED tax incentives, independent contractor vs. employee status issues, taxable benefits, voluntary disclosures, taxpayer relief and judicial review.
-He represents both domestic and multinational enterprises, professional firms and select individuals.
+His most recent involvements include transfer pricing APAs and MAPs, anti-avoidance rules, FAPI, e-commerce issues, permanent establishment and residency issues, GST/HST and provincial sales taxes, SR&ED tax incentives, independent contractor vs. employee status issues, taxable benefits, voluntary disclosures, taxpayer relief and judicial review.

 Representative Legal Matters

-- Acted as lead counsel for Canada Safeway Limited in its successful tax appeal, which involved Alberta's General Anti-Avoidance Rule.
+- Lead counsel for Canada Safeway Limited in its successful tax appeals, which involved Alberta and Ontario General Anti-Avoidance Rules.

-- Acted as lead counsel for Home Depot of Canada Inc. in its successful GST appeal before the Tax Court of Canada.
+- Lead counsel for Home Depot of Canada Inc. in its successful GST appeal before the Tax Court of Canada.

-- Acted as lead counsel for Research In Motion Limited, in its litigation and resolution of SR&ED claims concerning stock options benefits and related fairness application.
+- Lead counsel for Research In Motion Limited in its litigation and resolution of SR&ED claims concerning stock options benefits and related fairness application.

 Professional Associations and Memberships